nachivpn/k/README.md

 &lambda;<sub>IK</sub> and &lambda;<sub>IS4</sub>.
 They contain code
 that is (or is parameterized to be) calculi-independent.

-TODO_ARTIFACT: Give a description of/a summary of what is in each folder as well.

 - `Type.agda`: Syntax of types (common to &lambda;<sub>IK</sub> and &lambda;<sub>IS4</sub>)
 - `Context.agda`: Syntax of contexts, weakenings/OPEs, substitutions, and properties (common to &lambda;<sub>IK</sub> and &lambda;<sub>IS4</sub>)
 - `IK/`